ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

     alt: Track hostnames over time
 ---

 Keeping track of the relationship between hostnames and IP addresses over time gives important context during incident response or any other forensic activity.
-This article will walk-through one way of how to accomplish this in Splunk.
+This article will walk through one way to accomplish this in Splunk.

+> Time-based looks are a great way to track artifacts that change over time.
+This is just one example of how to leverage them.
+{: .prompt-tip }

 ## The Problem

-It may be challenging to look back in your logs and identify what a hostname was for the ip `192.168.24.20` three months ago.
+It may be challenging to look back in your logs and identify what a hostname was for the IP `192.168.24.20` three months ago.
 We could create a dashboard to correlate the DHCP events (or another data source) around the time of the event and output the hostname at that time.
-But what if there was another way.
-A way to automatically output the hostname during that time to the event during search-time.
+But what if there was another way?
+A way to automatically output the hostname during that time to the event during search time.

 ## Solution Walk-through